 - 1. The number of rounds will be determined by the number of entries.
 All riders must compete in the order of the posted running order.
 If an athlete rides out of order, his/her scores will not be counted. - 2.
-Day 1 running order to be posted and emailed to all riders, judges, and volunteers 4 days before event minimum. - Any objections to the running order must be submitted to the Chief judge and WSWS event organizer within 24 hours of the order being posted. - b.
+Day 1 running order to be posted and emailed to all riders, judges, and volunteers 4 days before event minimum. - a.
+Any objections to the running order must be submitted to the Chief judge and WSWS event organizer within 24 hours of the order being posted. - b.
 Once the running order has been posted, no refunds will be issued unless in a medical emergency.
 See above Refunds due to Medical. - c.
 Division Scores to be posted within 2 hours of the last rider of that division.
 PDF to be posted on site.
-PDF of scoring to be emailed to SGonzales@centurion-supreme.com for social media posting - 3.
-Final round seeding are determined by the position finished in the previous round. - 4.
-Subsequent running orders to be posted and emailed to riders, juges, and volunteers within 4 hours of the last rider of the day. - 5.
-The WSWS will put forth its best effort to complete every competition event and declare a winner at the sole discretion of the WSWS and only as a last resort, rounds may be postponed or combined as necessary to complete the events and establish winners.

-6. When an event has been terminated and providing at least one full round of that event was held, placements and ranking list points will be calculated using that single run as final.
+PDF of scoring to be emailed to SGonzales@centurion-supreme.com for social media posting. - 2.
+Semifinal and Final round seeding are determined by the position finished in the previous round. - 3.
+Day 2+ running orders to be posted and emailed to riders, judges, and volunteers with 4 hours of the last rider of the day. - 4.
+The WSWS will put forth its best effort to complete every competition event and declare a winner at the sole discretion of the WSWS and only as a last resort, rounds may be postponed or combined as necessary to complete the events and establish winners. - 5.
+When an event has been terminated and providing at least one full round of that event was held, placements and ranking list points will be calculated.
 This shall not apply if an event was altered in such a manner as to create an unfair situation.
 Final decision is solely the discretion of WSWS.